Fill 1 Created with Sketch. Event National Indigenous Peoples Day

 Discover the secret world of the Spirit Bear in Great Bear Rainforest and embark on an IMAX journey into a land of grizzlies, coastal wolves, sea otters, and humpback whales — narrated by Ryan Reynolds.

-In the IMAX theatre from 10:00 a.m.- 10:50 a.m.
+In the IMAX Theatre from 10:00 a.m.- 10:50 a.m.

-Tickets are FREE and must be reserved
+Tickets are FREE and can be reserved

 online.